LLC Florida Form Your LLC

 Get Started

-If your registered agent resigns, moves out of Florida, or becomes otherwise unavailable:
+If your agent resigns, moves away, or goes dark:

-1. The Division of Corporations may send notices to your last known address
+1. The Division may send notices to your last known address

-4. Continued failure to maintain a registered agent is grounds for administrative action by the Division
+4. Continued failure to maintain an agent invites administrative action against the LLC

 FAQ